aquasecurity/trivy/docs/docs/kubernetes/cli/compliance.md

 ## Custom report CLI Commands

-To generate the custom report an custom spec file path should be passed to the trivy command with `@` prefix as follow:
+To generate the custom report, an custom spec file path should be passed to the `--compliance` flag with `@` prefix as follow:

 ```